microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Update-MgBetaTenantRelationshipMultiTenantOrganizationJoinRequest.md

 ## PARAMETERS

 ### -AddedByTenantId
-Tenant ID of the Azure Active Directory tenant that added a tenant to the multi-tenant organization.
+Tenant ID of the Microsoft Entra tenant that added a tenant to the multi-tenant organization.
 To reset a failed join request, set addedByTenantId to 00000000-0000-0000-0000-000000000000.
 Required.